 “With so much information available and so many methods of analysis, access to knowledge is no longer the challenge.
 Everything is connected, and these connections happen instantly.
 The challenge for the Fourth Industrial Revolution becomes interpretation, reflection, and innovation.
 How do we create new value out of our hyperconnected knowledge?”

 Machines do not reflect — people do.
 The Fourth Industrial Revolution — physical, digital, and biological — like the previous three, requires a change in how we think of learning and how we support it.
-It’s not Reading, Writing, and Arithmetic, nor is it STEM (Science Technology, Engineering, & Medicine).
+It’s not Reading, Writing, and Arithmetic, nor is it STEM (Science Technology, Engineering, & Mathematics).

 “With every industrial revolution, there has been a corresponding learning revolution that, at the time, looked prohibitively expensive.
 However, the cost of maintaining the status quo in the past was the cost of missed opportunity which, in many cases, was a fortune.” —Jesse Martin